 All of the paintings are originals, meaning that they are are based on original ideas from my own experiences and photographs, and are not copies of published material.
 They are the original hand-painted canvas or board, and are not printed reproductions of my original.

-Commissions are welcome!
-If you have ideas or photos that you would like to bring to life in a painting, I would be delighted to talk to you about your project and to quote a price and time frame.
+Commissions (custom oil paintings) are a welcome part of my work as they uniquely capture your own ideas and memories.
+If you have ideas or photos that you would like to bring to life in a painting, see the "Commissions" page for information and examples.
+I would be delighted to talk to you about your project and to quote a price and time frame.

 Artist's Bio: Ona developed her interest and skills in the visual arts through private instruction with nationally recognized artists who themselves paint in realistic styles using the techniques of the Old Masters.
 She is a member of and participates in exhibits at the Carroll County (Maryland) and Howard County (Maryland) Arts Councils and has exhibited at juried shows at the Laurel Art Guild (Maryland) and Howard County Arts Council.
 She maintains Hogpen Art Studio (in the restored, weatherized, and comfortable hogpen below) on a former dairy farm dating from the 1880s.
 She lives in Carroll County in central Maryland, where the surroundings inspire many of her paintings.